-b.
-The management has represented that, to the best of its knowledge and belief, as disclosed in note 49 to the standalone financial statements, no funds have been received by the Company from any person(s) or entity(ies), including foreign entities ('the Funding Parties'), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ('Ultimate Beneficiaries') or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and
+- The management has represented that, b) to the best of its knowledge and belief, as disclosed in note 49 to the standalone financial statements, no funds have been received by the Company from any person(s) or entity(ies), including foreign entities ('the Funding Parties'), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ('Ultimate Beneficiaries') or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and - c) Based on such audit procedures performed as considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the management representations under sub-clauses (a) and (b) above contain any material misstatement. - v.
+The interim dividend declared and paid by the Company during the year ended 31st March 2025 and until the date of this audit report is in compliance with Section 123 of the Act.
+The final dividend paid by the Company during the year ended 31st March 2025 in respect of such dividend declared for the previous year is in accordance with

-- c.
-Based on such audit procedures performed as considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the management representations under sub-clauses (a) and (b) above contain any material misstatement. - The interim dividend declared and paid by the v.
-Company during the year ended 31st March 2024 is in compliance with section 123 of the Act.
-The final dividend paid by the Company during the year ended 31st March 2024 in respect of such dividend declared for the previous year is in accordance with section 123 of the Act to the extent it applies to payment of dividend.As stated in note x to the accompanying standalone financial statements, the Board of Directors of the Company have proposed final dividend for the year ended 31st March 2024 which is subject to the approval of the members at the ensuing Annual General Meeting.
-The dividend declared is in accordance with section 123 of the Act to the extent it applies to declaration of dividend. - vi.
-Based on our examination which included test checks, the Company, in respect of financial year commencing on 1 April 2023, has used accounting software for maintaining its books of account which have a feature of recording audit trail (edit log) facility and the same have been operated throughout the year for all relevant transactions recorded in the software except that, audit trail feature was not enabled at database level for accounting software to log any direct data changes.
+Section 123 of the Act to the extent it applies to payment of dividend.
+As stated in note 34 to the accompanying standalone financial statements, the Board of Directors of the Company have proposed final dividend for the year ended 31st March 2025 which is subject to the approval of the members at the ensuing Annual General Meeting.
+The dividend declared is in accordance with Section 123 of the Act to the extent it applies to declaration of dividend.

+vi.
+Based on our examination which included test checks, the Company, in respect of financial year commencing on 1st April 2024, has used accounting software for maintaining its books of account which have a feature of recording audit trail (edit log) facility and the same have been operated throughout the year for all relevant transactions recorded in the software except that, audit trail feature was not enabled at database level for accounting software to log any direct data changes.
+Corporate overview Financial statements

+Statutory

 Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with in respect of the accounting software where such feature is enabled.

-Chartered Accountants Firm's Registration No.: 001076N/N500013

-Arun Tandons
+Furthermore, the audit trail has been preserved by the Company as per the statutory requirements for record retention.

+Chartered Accountants Firm's Registration No.: 001076N/N500013 referred to in paragraph 16 of the Independent Auditor's Report of even date to the members of Sona BLW Precision Forgings Limited on the standalone financial statements for the year ended 31st March 2025

-Partner Membership No.: 517273 UDIN: 24517273BKEXEX5741
+Partner Membership No.: 517273 UDIN: 25517273BMICZR6458